KentenRoth/100DaysOfCode/README.md

 Back to back days I wasnt able to code because of my daughter being sick.
 She is starting to feel better and starting to act a little more normal so I think all should be good.
 I am off work tomorrow and will have the house to myself so I will be getting in extra hours coding.

 ---

+Day 13

+Today went a lot better than the last two days.
+I didn't get as far as I wanted, but I am happy with what I did get done today.
+I should have the house to myself tomorrow afternoon for a while so I should be able to get in a little more coding that I normally would.
+I'm excited to learn more about promises and getting the pieces together on how to deploy a node app.

+---